jockee/lang/lang.md

 # WIP

- - why are functions applied multiple times? fold break span. `evalIn`s spread out without keeping evaled value? `toExpr`?
- - nothing is ever executed more than once
- - replace map with fmap

 # KEY

+ - fmap using function with multiple definitions
  - throw error on empty in `head!`
  - import module "non-qualified"
-  * read in functions from HFI straight into std lib?
+  - read in functions from HFI straight into std lib?
-    * difficult to do into modules?
+    - difficult to do into modules?

 # MID